bbangert/zilch/README.rst

 code coverage, and should be in a Pull request when ready to be accepted into the zilch code-base.

-For a more full-featured error collector, Sentry_ now has a stand-alone client that no longer requires Django called Raven_.
-This project was created before Raven_ was available, and the author now uses Raven_ rather than ``zilch`` most of the time.
+For a more full-featured error collector, Sentry_ now has a stand-alone client that no longer requires Django called Raven_. ``zilch`` was created before Raven_ was available, and the author now uses Raven_ rather than ``zilch`` most of the time.

 .. _Raven: https://github.com/dcramer/raven